188.8.131.52 Comprehensive compliance assessments

 - would benefit from additional or alternative assistance.

-In some instances the DHS specialist officer may contact the job seeker's provider to give them the opportunity to provide any further information in relation to the CCA.
+In some instances the Services Australia specialist officer may contact the job seeker's provider to give them the opportunity to provide any further information in relation to the CCA.
 It is not compulsory for providers to accept the offer to participate in CCA discussions.

 Possible outcomes of a CCA include:

-- a referral by DHS for an ESAt, where the job seeker does not have the capacity to comply with their requirements or the job seeker's capacity to comply with their requirements is in doubt,
+- a referral by Services Australia for an ESAt, where the job seeker does not have the capacity to comply with their requirements or the job seeker's capacity to comply with their requirements is in doubt

-- a recommendation by DHS that the job seeker be referred to another programme or service to assist the job seeker with their personal circumstance, such as a referral to a social worker or a recommendation that the job seeker be referred to a specialist intervention such as a drug or alcohol dependency programme,
+- a recommendation by Services Australia that the job seeker be referred to another program or service to assist the job seeker with their personal circumstance, such as a referral to a social worker or a recommendation that the job seeker be referred to a specialist intervention such as a drug or alcohol dependency program

 - no further action, where no barriers to participation have been identified but there is a reasonable explanation for the job seeker's past failures and/or the job seeker's recent compliance record is good, and